Signs and Pavement Markings

 Like all other major jurisdictions, Red Deer follows the Canadian national standard to provide uniform traffic signs and pavement markings for improved safety and motorist's guidance.
 Regardless of what types of traffic control signs are installed, citizens are most interested in the safety and effective use of several traffic control types.
 However, unwarranted installations could deteriorate safety.
 The following sections will provide information on these types of traffic control.

 Inlaid or sprayed durable pavement marking materials are installed mostly on arterial roadways.
-After the service life of the durable materials, the markings are maintained by the Public Works department.
+After the service life of the durable materials, the markings are maintained by the Parks & Public Works department.

 To inquire about or request pavement markings, please contact the Engineering Services department Traffic Section at 403-342-8366.

-To report a traffic sign that has been knocked down or is missing, please contact the Public Works department.
+To report a traffic sign that has been knocked down or is missing, please contact the Parks & Public Works department.

 If a traffic sign is blocked by an overhanging branch or obstruction, please contact the Engineering Services department Customer Service Section at 403-342-8161.